Why Travel Beyond

 Victoria Falls River Lodge (Victoria Falls, Zimbabwe)

 My first trip to Africa included a visit to the Victoria Falls River Lodge.
 This beautiful property sits on the banks of the Zambezi River, just far enough from the city of Victoria Falls to get a real sense of the ecosystem in that portion of the country.
 The lodge management is very sensitive to the footprint they are leaving in the park and work to minimize the impact on the natural activities of the animals.
-They strive for ways to make the property blend seamlessly into the natural environment, while simultaneously achieving a luxurious and comfortable lodge experience.
+They strive to find ways to make the property blend seamlessly into the natural environment, while simultaneously achieving a luxurious and comfortable lodge experience.

 Belmond Palacio Nazarenas (Cusco, Peru)